uwdata/living-papers/test/data/article/crossref.md

 ## Other Stuff {#other}

-We can also cite Fig. [-@fig:teaser] by number only.
+We can cite Fig. [-@fig:teaser] by number only.

+We also handle broken references, like @sec:bad-sec, @fig:bad-fig, and @tbl:bad-tbl.

 # Methods {#methods}